Djokovic leads the way into Eastbourne semi-finals

 "This is the kind of match situation that I was looking forward to having, and I'm glad it happened today and I managed to overcome that."

-Second seed Gael Monfils earlier beat British wild card Cameron Norrie 6-3 6-2 to reach the quarter-finals in a match that resumed after being halted by rain on Wednesday with the score at 6-3 2-1.
+Second seed Gael Monfils beat British wild card Cameron Norrie 6-3 6-2 to reach the quarter-finals and then secured his place in the last four with a 7-6(4) 6-0 victory over Australian Bernard Tomic.

-The Frenchman's next opponent is Australian Bernard Tomic, who upset German sixth seed Mischa Zverev 6-3 6-2 in 51 minutes.

-Seventh seed Richard Gasquet saved three break points on his way to beating South African Kevin Anderson 6-4 6-4 to set up a clash with third seeded American John Isner.
+That set up an all-French semi against seventh seed Richard Gasquet, who beat South African Kevin Anderson and then third seeded American John Isner in quick succession.